compulim/react-chain-of-responsibility/README.md

 ## How should I use?

-Here are some recipes on leveraging the chain of responsibility pattern for UI composition.
+Here are some recipes leveraging the chain of responsibility pattern for UI composition and customization.

 ### Bring your own component